franciscopuyo/hotelspractice/Readme.md

 - Improve some code stuff (missing index.js files in reducers and actions, actions hardcoded and there are no constants)
 - Is sagas really required?
 For the moment no, perhaps in a bigger app
 - Handle error response with axios (it needs a middleware to handle some error codes).
+- *Add react proptypes and default props* (I coded fast and I leave them to the end)